Minnesota Valley Action Council financial assistance.

 Funds are provided from Minnesota Valley Action Council (by way of the federal government) in the form of a one-time-only grant, so the client is not obligated to pay for any of the materials or labor on their own.
 Based on an evaluation of the home, available services may include, adding caulking, installing weather-stripping, installing all sorts of additional insulation, and performing heating unit tune-ups and modifications.

-Inexpensive cars can be bought using MVAC's Wheel Get There Program.
+Inexpensive cars can be bought using MVAC's Wheel Get There Program, or the non-profit may also issue loan cost loans for car repairs and/or transportation.
 The organization takes in donations of automobiles, which are then passed on to low-income clients who are in need of transportation for work reasons.
 The applicant needs to be unable to afford a vehicle purchased from a dealer or private party.
 The prices of each unit sold will vary in regard to mileage, age and potential to be a long-term solution to their transportation needs.
+More on Wheels to Work loans to buy cars for employment reasons.

 Available in all nine counties in the MVAC service area, Family Assets for Independence in Minnesota (FAIM) is a long-term matched savings plan that provides an opportunity for income-eligible applicants to buy an asset.
 The money can be used for purchasing a home, paying for higher education, or a micro-businesses.
 The program provides a special savings account for each individual who qualifies.
 All earned income deposited into the account will be matched as well from both both public and private sources.